microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 There are no plans to add properties to WindowsApiChecker for future API contract versions.

+**GltfMeshPrimitiveAttributes read-only**

+The gltf mesh primitive attributes used to be settable, they are now read-only.
+Their values will be set once when deserialized.

 ## Updating 2.2.0 to 2.3.0

 - [API changes](#api-changes-in-230)